andreasmuelder/protocol/README.md

 You may consider the following tips when working on this api:
 - We're mainly using [Stoplight Studio](https://stoplight.io/studio/) for API work

+## Third party APIs

+This api anticipates the usage of some third party tools.
+The authentication is built with [FusionAuth](https://fusionauth.io/) or any other oauth2 / openid compatible authentication endpoint in mind.

 ## Maintainers

 - Felix Klauke <[felix@klauke-enterprises.com](mailto:felix@klauke-enterprises.com)>